tokenika/tokenika.github.io/reviews/qtum/index.md

 [Alex Dulub](https://www.linkedin.com/in/dulub/) is the CEO at[ PixelPlex Inc.](http://www.pixelplex.by/), a Belarus-based Blockchain development lab.
 He has more than 10 years of experience working as a full-stack web developer.

-[Roman Asadchiy](https://www.linkedin.com/in/roman-asadchiy-388a5844/) is a Project manager at PixelPlex with a background in business analysis.
+[Roman Asadchiy](https://www.linkedin.com/in/roman-asadchiy-388a5844/) is a project manager at PixelPlex with a background in business analysis.

 [Brett Fincaryk](https://www.linkedin.com/in/brett-fincaryk-35942b7a/) has more than 11 years of experience in Linux server management at [Userful](https://www.userful.com/).